quantified-uncertainty/metaforecast/README.md

 - Algolia for search
 - Netlify for website deployment
-- DigitalOcean for background jobs, e.g. fetching new forecasts
+- Herokiu for background jobs, e.g. fetching new forecasts
 - Postgres on DigitalOcean and Mongo for databases

 ## Various notes

 - Commits follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
-- Right now, I'm fetching only a couple of common properties, such as the title, url, platform, whether a question is binary (yes/no), its percentage, and the number of forecasts.
-- For elicit and metaculus, this library currently filters questions with <10 predictions.
+- For elicit and metaculus, this library currently filters out questions with <10 predictions.